Berserk-Games/Tabletop-Simulator-API/docs/object.md

 !!!info "Return Table by Object Type"
 	!!!info "Scripting Zone"
 		Returns a Table of Object references to every object in the scripting zone.
+If a scripting zone has [Tags](https://kb.tabletopsimulator.com/game-tools/object-tags/) set on it then only Objects with matching tags will be returned unless you override with `scripting_zone.getObjects(true)`.

 		``` Lua
 		{